Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Offline geocode/README.md

 ##How it works

-The sample contains an address locator dataset (*.loc and associated files) that contains address information for downtown San Francisco.
+The sample contains an address locator dataset (*.loc and associated files) that contains address information for downtown San Diego.
 Geocoding and Reverse geocoding operations use this data.
 The sample displays basemap tiles using a tile package (.tpk file) so that the basemap is visible even when the device is offline.